 Consumer Inquiries and Complaints Division

-445 12th Street, SW
+445 12th Street, S.W.

-For charges on your telephone bill for non-telephone services, file your complaint with the Federal Trade Commission (FTC).
-You can file a complaint with the FTC online at https://www.ftccomplaintassistant.gov.
-You can also submit a complaint by calling the FTC toll-free at 1-877-382-4357 (voice) or 1-866-653-4261 (TTY), or writing to:
+For charges on your telephone bill for non-telephone services, file your complaint with the Federal Trade Commission (FTC) online at https://www.ftccomplaintassistant.gov, call the FTC toll-free at 1-877-382-4357 (voice) or 1-866-653-4261 (TTY), or write to:

 Federal Trade Commission

 600 Pennsylvania Ave., NW